Sameer-Marathe/Garden_Nerd_Hacker_Earth_Challenge/README.md

 Download the weights from the link given in the notebook and edit the path to load them

 ## Note
 I was able to achieve rank of 18 out of 7620 users taking part in this competition with an accuracy of 89.99390 in just 5 days.
 This demonstrates the power of ensemble learning.
-One will have to re-train ```learn``` and ```learn2``` models to get the final result.
+One will have to re-train ```learn``` and ```learn2``` models to get the final accuracy.

+## Courtesy
+The dataset belongs to hackerearth and dataquest.
+It is used here to demonstrate model capabilities.